facebook/bpfilter/doc/usage/index.rst

 	--- 192.168.1.1 ping statistics ---
 	4 packets transmitted, 0 packets received, 100.0% packet loss

-Congratulations you have now officially used ``bpfilter`` to systematically filter out your own packets.
+Congratulations you have now officially used ``bpfilter`` to systematically filter out packets from ``192.168.1.1``.
 For documentation for more complex filtering options please check under the ``DEVELOPERS`` section and good luck!